dortania/OpenCore-Install-Guide/troubleshooting/troubleshooting.md

 If XLNCUSBFix still doesn't work, then try the following:
 * [AMD StopSign-fixv5](https://cdn.discordapp.com/attachments/249992304503291905/355235241645965312/StopSign-fixv5.zip)

+Another possible issue is missing USB ports in your DSDT, macOS isn't great at finding hardware and needs things explicitly defined to it for many things.
+This means if a USB port is not defined, macOS won't be able to find it.
+To fix this we use USBInjectAll to fix booting, note that this only works on Intel USB Chipsets

 ## Frozen in the macOS installer after 30 seconds